Gustaf Lilliestierna (b.1992) - Geometry of Metaphysics

 But how do we spell out the properties of inspiration?
 Can inspiration be depicted autonomously?
 If not, is inspiration then something expressed by objects?
 Or is inspiration something objects arouse in us?
 Either way, how come that inspiration evoke states of clarity in previous states of doubt and vice versa?

 Inspiration is the vibration of reminiscence.
 Distant and haunting, yet familiar.
 It reminds us of something, something that made great impression on those we used to be, and this evoke a vivid need to understand its frequence.
 In this state, we get the feeling that something has happened, maybe something wonderful – or dreadful…

 Almost as if we haven’t been here long enough…

 As if we never will be here long enough…

-As if I haven’t paid sufficient notice, or simply have not cared – since we don’t know what we perceive, simultaneously as it seems perfectly clear.
+As if we haven’t paid sufficient notice, or simply have not cared – since we don’t know what we perceive, simultaneously as it seems perfectly clear.

-I trust the following to be a priori in art: all aesthetical objects give birth to sensual matter.
-This matter is very real - just less physical than matter we normally describe as real.
+In summary I trust the following to be a priori in art: all aesthetical objects give birth to sensual matter and immanent expressions that sometime transcend into non-material inspiration.
+This state of mind is very real - just overwhelmingly unphysical.
 In art, sensual matter can include various directions of subject-matter, but the subject matter of my work consist of sensual matter in-itself.
 What inspires, and why.
-This core cannot be examined by either science or traditional philosophy.
-Only by aesthetics: the ambiguous nature of metaphors.